 total maximum amount of auction capacity that can be acquired

-maximum amount of auction capacity from resources not revenue-metered by the IESO (i.e. virtual resources) that can be acquired.
+maximum amount of auction capacity from resources not revenue-metered by the IESO (i.e. virtual hourly demand response resources) that can be acquired.
 This limit will not set the zonal capacity auction clearing price.

 A set of capacity auction zonal constraints will also be defined for groups of electrical zones that are located behind a single limiting transmission interface.
 These include: